isomerpages/sndgo-corp/_national-ai-strategy/National AI Strategy.md

 </div>

+#### Enablers

-NAIS 2.0 outlines our strategy to harness **10 enablers**, unlocking Singapore's AI potential and supporting our AI ambitions.
-Over the next three to five years, we will implement **15 actions**, with ongoing reviews to respond to fast-moving developments in AI, across domains.
+NAIS 2.0 outlines our strategy to harness 10 enablers, unlocking Singapore's AI potential and supporting our AI ambitions.
+Over the next three to five years, we will implement 15 actions, with ongoing reviews to respond to fast-moving developments in AI, across domains.

+#### Actions

 **Orchestrate to Build Peaks of Excellence**